peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Randomized_vs_Non_Randomized_Algorithms></a>
 ### Randomized vs. Non-Randomized Algorithms

 A _non-randomized algorithm_ is a simulation algorithm that uses nothing but the input coin as a source of randomness (in contrast to _randomized algorithms_, which do use other sources of randomness) (Mendo 2019)<sup>[**(25)**](#Note25)</sup>.
 Instead of generating outside randomness, a randomized algorithm can implement a [**_randomness extraction_**](https://peteroupc.github.io/randextract.html) procedure to generate that randomness using the input coins themselves.
 In this way, the algorithm becomes a _non-randomized algorithm_.
 For example, if an algorithm implements the **two-coin special case** by generating a random bit in step 1, it could replace generating that bit with flipping the input coin twice until the flip returns 0 then 1 or 1 then 0 this way, then taking the result as 0 or 1, respectively (von Neumann 1951)<sup>[**(51)**](#Note51)</sup>.
-A non-randomized algorithm works only if the probability of heads of any of the input coins is known to lie in the interval (0, 1).
+A non-randomized algorithm works only if the probability of heads of any of the input coins is neither 0 nor 1.

 In fact, there is a lower bound on the average number of coin flips needed to turn a coin with one probability of heads of (_&lambda;_) into a coin with another (_&tau;_ = _f_(_&lambda;_)).
 It's called the _entropy bound_ (see, e.g., (Pae 2005)<sup>[**(52)**](#Note52)</sup>, (Peres 1992)<sup>[**(53)**](#Note53)</sup>) and is calculated as&mdash;